Sagar11cc/WEATHER_APP_API/README.md

   - Humidity
   - Atmospheric pressure
   - Sea level
-- Auto-location toggle to fetch weather for the user's current location.
+- Auto-location to fetch weather for the user's current location.
 - Manual location selection.

 ## Technologies Used